JakobMichaelGollreiter/creativeImageFromTextGenerator/README.md

 # Using WoDone

-After running `docker-compose up -d` wodone will start on port `8080` on your machine.
+After running `docker-compose up -d` WoDone will start on port `8080` on your machine.
 To use WoDone, connect to `http://ip.adress.of.your.machine:8080` in your webbrowser to view the GUI.

-You can also integrate WoDone into your application by using the Wodone API.
+You can also integrate WoDone into your application by using the WoDone API.

 ## Using the GUI